-Thanksgiving leftovers are as good (better?) than the big dinner itself.
+Thanksgiving leftovers can as good (better?) than the big dinner itself.
+Now love your Thanksgiving leftovers in whole new ways.
 Here are all the best Thanksgiving leftovers recipe ideas you need to keep all that Thanksgiving deliciousness going.

 What are some creative Thanksgiving leftover recipes?

-The most classic, and perhaps obvious, Thanksgiving leftovers dish is the beloved Thanksgiving Sandwich.
+The most classic, and perhaps obvious, Thanksgiving leftovers dish is the beloved Thanksgiving sandwich.
 We all know this mountain of goodness: a pile of everything — mashed potatoes, stuffing, turkey, gravy, cranberry sauce — layered atop a slice of plain white bread, with maybe another slice on top for good measure.

+But what if you want leftovers from Thanksgiving dinner to do something different?
 These Thanksgiving leftovers recipe ideas breathe new life into day-old food, like:

 - Turn stale cornbread into amazing croutons for salad

-Thanksgiving Leftover Recipe Ideas for Turkey
+Thanksgiving Leftover Recipes Using Turkey Meat

-New Orleans-Style Leftover Turkey Gumbo
+New Orleans-Style Turkey Gumbo

 Deep-Dish Leftover Turkey Pot Pie

 My favorite Thanksgiving leftovers?
 The sides.
 These leftovers recipes make the best of those good Thanksgiving side dishes, from cornbread to casseroles.
+Plus: what to cook with leftover wine.

 Let stale or leftover cornbread live its best post-Thanksgiving recipe life as indulgent croutons for this Southern kale salad with buttermilk herb dressing.